muratk3n/thirdwave/en/README.md

 ---

+Sure.
+Just like state colleges compete with private ones today.

+"If enacted government wld be creating "the university" and be competing with other digital universities"

+---

 It's plenty!
 I have [this course](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/) stored on my hard drive, and it takes 2.5 GB with 20+ videos, code, lecture notes in PDF.